 Cara Tierney, Back and Forth, 2011, chromogenic print on paper, 81 x 102 cm, courtesy of the artist

-Origin Story explores trans narrative agencies in times of extended crisis.
-Pursuing a range of material and conceptual strategies, Aylin Abbasi, Nic Cooper, Theo J. Cuthand, Kama La Mackerel, and Cara Tierney gather from the unresolved past and invent shared futures.
-Together, they engage with intersecting histories of trans care, queer activism, and Indigenous world making to illustrate new models of inheritance and becoming.
+Origin Story explores the question of narrative agency within the context of trans storytelling.
+Pursuing a range of material and conceptual strategies, Aylin Abbasi, Ash Barbu, Nic Cooper, Theo J. Cuthand, Kama La Mackerel, and Cara Tierney gather from unresolved pasts and create shared futures.
+Together, they engage with intersecting histories of trans care, queer activism, and Indigenous worldmaking to illustrate new models of inheritance and (un)becoming.
+Through these considerations, viewers are invited to read transition as a process of continual reinvention.
+Origin Story traces the dimensions of non-linear time through ideas of circularity, repetition, and multiplicity.
+The exhibition proposes forms of connection and relations of mutual commitment that express a collective resilience.

 Nicholas Crombach – Landslip